Learn how easy it is to make the best french crepes! Light and soft with a crisp edge and buttery texture, they can be served sweet or savory.

 Make-ahead and storage

-Keep crepes warm: The crepes can be kept warm on a baking sheet in a 200F oven for up to 30 minutes.
+Keep crêpes warm: The crêpes can be kept warm on a baking sheet in a 200F oven for up to 30 minutes.

-Store cooled crepes: Cooled crepes can be stored in an airtight container or stacked covered with plastic wrap in the fridge for up to 3 days.
-To reheat, put crepes on a parchment paper lined baking sheet, cover with aluminum foil and reheat in a 240F oven for 10 to 12 minutes.
+Store cooled crêpes: Cooled crêpes can be stored in an airtight container or stacked covered with plastic wrap in the fridge for up to 3 days.
+To reheat, put crêpes on a parchment paper lined baking sheet, cover with aluminum foil, and reheat in a 240F oven for 10 to 12 minutes.
 You can also reheat them individually in a non-stick skillet over medium-low heat for about 15 seconds until heated through.

-Store batter: The crepe batter can be stored in an airtight container in the fridge for up to two days.
+Store batter: The crêpe batter can be stored in an airtight container in the fridge for up to two days.

 More breakfast recipes to try